 - Step 5 Add all the ingredients for the Curry Paste in your food processor and process for 3 to 4 minutes until well blended (not the liquids).
 Set aside while you mix the liquids.

 - Step 6 Pour the chicken broth and coconut milk into the frying pan you used to brown the pork.
-Use a whisk to scrap the remains of the fried pork into the liquids.
+Use a whisk to scrape the fried pork’s remains into the liquids.

 - Step 9 Veggies